lsst-dm/dmtn-057/index.rst

 - The :ref:`metadata-based architecture<arch-metadata>` requires a new decorator, per task, for each metric or group of metrics.
   In addition, the ``ComputeMetricsTask`` package needed to merge results from multiple units of work may bloat as new kinds of metrics are introduced.
 - The :ref:`direct measurement architecture<arch-direct>` requires a new decorator or function call, per task, for each metric or group of metrics.
+- The :ref:`dataset-based architecture<arch-dataset>` requires a new config entry in ``ComputeMetricsConfig`` for each metric or group of metrics.
 - The :ref:`observer-based architecture<arch-observer>` requires a new config entry, per task, for each metric or group of metrics.
 - The :ref:`visitor-based architecture<arch-visitor>` requires a new config entry in a central location for each metric or group of metrics.

-The metadata-based architecture will scale the most poorly to large numbers of metrics, largely because of the need for long if-else chains when interpreting the metadata.
+The metadata-based architecture will scale the most poorly to large numbers of metrics, largely because of the need for a potentially large catalog of functions for processing the metadata.
-The visitor-based architecture is the best at avoiding lengthy code or configuration information.
+The dataset- and visitor-based architectures are the best at avoiding lengthy code or configuration information.

 Supporting metrics that apply to any task
 -----------------------------------------

-All four designs handle this case well.
+All five designs handle this case well.
-The measurement code could live in ``pipe_base`` or a dependency.
+For all cases except the :ref:`dataset-based architecture<arch-dataset>` , the measurement code could live in ``pipe_base`` or a dependency.
+In the dataset-based architecture, such code lives in the package of ``ComputeMetricsTask``.

 Supporting metrics for groups of related tasks (such as alternate implementations)
 ----------------------------------------------------------------------------------

-All architectures may impose API restrictions on a task that are not required by its parent task, such as producing the same metadata or sharing object attributes.
+Architectures may impose API restrictions on a task that are not required by its parent task, such as producing the same metadata or sharing object attributes.

 - The :ref:`metadata-based<arch-metadata>` and :ref:`direct measurement<arch-direct>` architectures require that all tasks in a group have the same ``run`` decorator.
+- The :ref:`dataset-based architecture<arch-dataset>` treats all tasks that produce the same output identically.
 - The :ref:`observer-based architecture<arch-observer>` requires that all tasks in a group have the same measurement factory in their configs.
-- The :ref:`visitor-based architecture<arch-visitor>` requires that the metric know of all tasks in a group.
+- The :ref:`visitor-based architecture<arch-visitor>` requires that the measurement factory know of all tasks in a group.

-While all four architectures require that a metric be explicitly associated with each member of the group, the visitor-based architecture handles group metrics worse than the others because task authors need to dig through all metrics to find out which ones they need to support.
+While all architectures except the dataset-based one require that a metric be explicitly associated with each member of the group, the visitor-based architecture handles group metrics worse than the others because task authors need to dig through all metrics to find out which ones they need to support.

 Supporting task-specific metrics
 --------------------------------

-All four designs handle this case well.
-For all cases except the :ref:`visitor-based architecture<arch-visitor>`, the measurement code could live in the task package.
+- The :ref:`metadata-based<arch-metadata>`, :ref:`direct measurement<arch-direct>`, and :ref:`observer-based<arch-observer>` architectures handle this case naturally.
+The measurement code could live in the task package.
+- The :ref:`dataset-based architecture<arch-dataset>` handles this case well if the desired information can be extracted from the task's output data, but poorly if the metric refers to status information associated with the task itself.
-In the visitor-based architecture, all measurement code must be in a centralized location.
+- The :ref:`visitor-based architecture<arch-visitor>` allows factories to ignore all but the task of interest.
+The measurement code must be in a centralized location.

 Supporting cross-task metrics
 -----------------------------

 - The :ref:`metadata-based architecture<arch-metadata>` requires a special channel for each task's information, and requires that ``ComputeMetricsTask`` have some custom code for assembling the final measurement.
+- The :ref:`dataset-based architecture<arch-dataset>` has no special requirements, provided all the required information is present in the data.
 - The :ref:`direct measurement<arch-direct>` and :ref:`observer-based<arch-observer>` architectures require either passing measurement information through metadata, or imposing restrictions on how metrics can be defined.
-  A centralized handler (possibly, but not necessarily, a ``MeasurementTask``) is needed for cross-task metrics but not other metrics.
+  ``ComputeMetricsTask`` must have some custom code for assembling the final measurement.
 - The :ref:`visitor-based architecture<arch-visitor>` requires a nonstandard measurement factory.

-The visitor-based architecture is by far the best at cross-task metrics; the direct measurement and observer-based architectures are the worst.
+The dataset-based architecture is by far the best at cross-task metrics; the direct measurement and observer-based architectures are the worst.

 Associating measurements with a task class
 ------------------------------------------

-All four designs interact with a task object, so the measurement can easily be made specific to the class if need be (the ``<class>_RunTime`` metric in the examples illustrates one way to do this).
+- The :ref:`metadata-based<arch-metadata>`, :ref:`direct measurement<arch-direct>`, :ref:`observer-based<arch-observer>`, and :ref:`visitor-based<arch-visitor>` architectures interact with a task object, so the measurement can easily be made specific to the class if need be (the ``<class>_RunTime`` metric in the examples illustrates one way to do this).
+- The :ref:`dataset-based architecture<arch-dataset>` would need to reconstruct the task class from config information.

+The dataset-based architecture requires more complex code to support measurement tracking by implementation class, although most of this can be abstracted by ``ComputeMetricsTask``.

 Associating measurements with a subtask slot in a parent task
 -------------------------------------------------------------